 Towards the stern you'll find 2 machine guns on turrets, hanging precariously over the port side where the stern has listed, further reference to the hostilities of the period.
 The ship's large propeller is easily identified once you swim around the rear of the ship at 32m.

 As you make your way back up and across the top of the Thistlegorm nearing the end of your dive, you'll find a lively marine scene.
-Orange-spotted and Heber's trevally hunt schools of fusiliers, large schools of teira batfish follow divers around, crocodilefish lie hidden on the deck floor, and a hawksbill turtle or two brush past in search of food, unperturbed after many years of frequent encounters with Red Sea divers.
+Orange-spotted and Heber's trevally hunt schools of fusiliers, large schools of teira batfish follow scuba divers around, crocodilefish lie hidden on the deck floor, and a hawksbill turtle or two brush past in search of food, unperturbed after many years of frequent encounters with divers.

 The wreck is best dived in the early morning from a liveaboard boat, before the daily boats arrive and turn the site into a rich diver soup.
-But the Thistlegorm rightly remains the Red Sea and Sharm El Sheikh's foremost diving attraction.
+But the Thistlegorm rightly remains the Red Sea and Sharm El Sheikh's foremost scuba attraction.

 Thistlegorm Reef Basics: Wreck diving